pmrster/mini_talkwithme/README.md

 - **Multiple Connection Methods**:
   - **OpenRouter**: Access via OpenRouter API with a limit of 50 requests per day.
   - **Ollama**: Local connection for running the model.
+- **Conversation Memory**: Talk with LLM base on your chat history until end message session
+  - 2 ways to end conversation session
+    1. press `Reset session` button on sidebar
+    2. send message `/quit`
+- **Thai language assistant**: Model will perform as Thai assitant and will answer with Thai language.

 ## Demo